-The College of the Florida Keys is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the associate and baccalaureate degree.
-TADA personnel review transcripts to determine compliance with the College's credentialing guidelines and make credentialing recommendations to the Vice President, Academic Affairs and the President.
+The College of the Florida Keys is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the Associate and Baccalaureate Degree.
+Contact SACSCOC at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of the College.
+Human Resources personnel review transcripts to determine compliance with the College's credentialing guidelines and make credentialing recommendations to the Vice President, Academic Affairs and the President.
 The final determination on Faculty credentials lies with the Vice President, Academic Affairs or designee.